wirelessr/SpecForge-Agent/tests/TEST_PATTERNS.md

 ---

-These patterns ensure consistent, reliable, and maintainable tests across the entire AutoGen Multi-Agent Framework with Autonomous Execution Enhancement.
+These patterns ensure consistent, reliable, and maintainable tests across the entire AutoGen Multi-Agent Framework.